 From 2006 to 2012, David Frost hosted the weekly programme Frost Over the World on Al Jazeera English.

-In 2006, the stage production of Frost/Nixon, written by Peter Morgan and based on David Frost's interviews with Richard Nixon, was presented in London.
+In 2006, the play "Frost/Nixon", developed from David Frost's interviews with Richard Nixon, was presented as a stage production in London.

-In 2008, the film adaptation of Frost/Nixon, directed by Ron Howard and starring Michael Sheen as David Frost and Frank Langella as Richard Nixon, was released.
-The film received several award nominations but did not win any.
+In 2008, the film adaptation of "Frost/Nixon" was released, directed by Ron Howard and starring Michael Sheen as Frost and Frank Langella as Nixon.
+The film received several award nominations.

 In 2009, David Frost received the Lifetime Achievement Award at the Emmy Awards.